Post By RelatedRelated Post

 I received a phone call the other day from my youngest son, Graham, who currently lives in Los Angeles.
-He told me that he’d applied for a job near our home in Iowa, and that if he was hired, he’d be moving back to the Midwest in the next month.
+He told me that he’d applied for a job near our home in Iowa.
+He said that if he was hired, he’d be moving back to the Midwest in the next month.
 I was totally shocked.
 After all, he’d wanted to live in California since he was very young.
 Plus, he has a good job and a nice studio apartment.

 As a kid, he and his brother barely stepped outside and hated being asked to do anything resembling yard work, especially mowing.
 For them, mowing meant losing valuable time on the computer, as well as getting hot and sweaty in the Iowa heat.

 But, then about eight years ago, things changed.
 I retired my ancient riding mower and purchased a brand new, zero-turn model that transformed the job of mowing overnight.
 Graham was particularly smitten and immediately claimed the mower as his own.

 From that moment on, I never had to mow again and never had to nag him.
 He’d just grab his headphones, hop on the mower, rev it up, and take off, taming the turf around our trees and garden beds.

 In fact, I’d often come home from work to discover he had mowed the yard without prompting.
 I’d ask him about it, and he’d always say something like, “I was noticing it was getting a bit ratty.”
 I was surprised because I didn’t think he’d look up from his computer long enough to notice if the house was on fire, not to mention if the lawn OUTSIDE needed mowing.